swiftlang/swift-aoc-starter-example/README.md

 is run with `swift run`.
 Add your new type to its `allChallenges` array.
 By default it runs the most recent challenge.

-The `AdventOfCode.swift` file controls which day's challenge is run with `swift run`.
-By default that runs the most recent challenge in the package.

 To supply command line arguments use `swift run AdventOfCode`.
 For example, `swift run -c release AdventOfCode --benchmark 3` builds the binary with full optimizations, and benchmarks the challenge for day 3.